|

 oAlways ask yourself: “Can I reduce the number of segments?”

-oAlways ask yourself: “Can I delete a Dwell Segment?” - especially short dwells.
+oAlways ask yourself: “Can I delete a Dwell Segment?” - especially if it is short.

 •Reduce the number of motion constraints.
 E.g. Do you need to control the position of a Blend-Point - possibly you only need to control its velocity.